dokozero/okcolor/README.md

 Creating a balanced color palette with Figma's color picker is not an easy task, same for managing accessible colors.
 OkColor is a plugin with an improved HSL/HSB color picker that allows you to easily use uniform color spaces.

 ## What's wrong with HSL?
-In short, it is not perceptually uniform so if you try to create a color palette (with the same hue) by using the “L” param (from 0 to 100 with a step of 10 for example), you will not get a uniform progression.
+In short, **it is not perceptually uniform** so if you try to create a color palette (with the same hue) by using the “L” param (from 0 to 100 with a step of 10 for example), you will not get a uniform progression.
 For example with the green hue 120º, in the dark colors, you'll see more differences than in the lighter ones.

 HSL color pickers in tools like Figma are not specifically made to be uniform, but because of its name it can be confusing.
-In HSL the luminosity param is relative to the selected hue, so for example between these colors: HSL(60, 100, 100) and HSL(240, 100, 100), even if they have the same “L” value, the perceived lightness will not be the same.
+In HSL the luminosity param **is relative to the selected hue**, so for example between these colors: HSL(60, 100, 100) and HSL(240, 100, 100), even if they have the same “L” value, the perceived lightness will not be the same.

 Not only that but if you try to create let's say a palette of 10 colors from the hue 100º to 190º with the same incremental value, you'll end up with a palette that perceptually has too many green colors.